linuxgurugamer/Collide-o-Scope/README.md

 ## Installation

+1. !!!IMPORTANT!!!
+If going from KSP 1.2.2 to 1.3, delete the old Collide-o-Scope folder.

-   Copy the Collide-o-Scope folder into your KSP/GameData folder.
+2. Copy the Collide-o-Scope folder into your KSP/GameData folder.

 ## Usage